-When things get this hot we could all use a little cooling off.
-As a child, I kept cool by running through the lawn sprinklers.
-Today I’m too dignified for that – at least not when the neighbors are looking – but I still long for a cool spray when I’m out tending the garden.
+Today I’m too dignified to be caught running through the sprinklers.
+At least not when the neighbors are looking.
+But I still long for a cool spray when I’m out tending the garden.
 Well, if the sprinklers are out of the picture, what about something more discrete?

 You can make scented water from the herbs and flowers in your garden for your spritzer.
-For centuries, the well-equipped home had a “still room” where ladies distilled their own fragrant waters.
+For centuries, the well-equipped home had a still room where ladies created their own fragrant waters.
 Since you probably don’t have a fully equipped still room, try using this simple technique to make lavender water.

 If you don’t have enough lavender or other aromatic herbs, you can still make your own spritzer.
 To four ounces of filtered water, add 10-14 drops of essential oil.
 You can buy them in craft shops or anywhere aromatherapy or home fragrance products are sold.

 When making your spritzer water, use any combination of fragrances for the scented oil.
-Here’s a few of the more popular ones.

 When first using an herbal spritzer, exercise caution if you have sensitive skin.
 Try spraying it on your arm before using it on your face and neck.
 Always avoid eye contact.